Important Notices for this Waterbody

 “Fair” with a good size distribution best describes the largemouth bass population of Lake Shenandoah.
 In the 1970’s and 1980’s the bass population consisted mainly of fish less than 12 inches in length.
 The 18 inch minimum-size regulation put into effect in 1989 has worked to restructure the bass population.
 Largemouth can be found in modest numbers, with fish 9-15″ making up the bulk of the fishery.
 Currently, biologists stock advanced fingerling Largemouth Bass (< 12”) to help improve the overall numbers of bass and to try to reduce the numbers of sunfish to help improve their size structure.

-Bluegill in Lake Shenandoah are also moderately “stunted” Few fish over 6″ have been collected by biologist in recent years.
+Bluegill and Red Ear in Lake Shenandoah are also moderately “stunted”.
+Few fish over 6″ have been collected by biologist in recent years.
 However, the lake does harbor good numbers of sunfish and anglers can expect high catch rates.
 Lake Shenandoah is an excellent choice when introducing a novice angler to fishing.

 The one bright spot at Lake Shenandoah is the musky fishery.
 Musky do not naturally reproduce in Lake Shenandoah therefore the Department must stock fingerlings each year.
 Musky are top predators on the food chain and are never found in large numbers.
-However, Lake Shenandoah offers anglers a great opportunity to catch a musky.
+However, Lake Shenandoah offers anglers a great opportunity to catch a trophy species.
 Musky are a “cool-water” fish and are active even during the winter months.
-Musky are caught from the lake every of the year.
+Musky are caught from the lake every month of the year.
 Due to the lake’s murky water, anglers should use baits with bright colors and erratic action.
 If fishing from a boat, target the weed edges located in the main basin of the lake.
 Try bank fishing from the cliff area and the dam breast targeting fallen trees and logs.

 Only one bass over 18 inches total length may be harvested per day.
-All bass less than 18 inches long must be release.
+All bass less than 18 inches long must be released.

 No Daily Creel Limit.